Top photo is field with barbed-wire fence, photo two is two men standing in baby chick hatchery, photo three is sprinklers watering soybean field.

 Applicants must be:

 Only individuals are eligible to apply.
 Only one application per farm will be accepted.
-The applicant must meet the definition of beginning farmer given above.
+Individuals who received this grant previously are not eligible to apply.

-During these sessions, MDA went over some basic information included in the RFP including applicant eligibility, funding timeline, and application questions.
+During this session, the MDA will cover basic program information from the RFP including applicant eligibility, funding timeline, and how to apply.

 Applying